FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 **Case 2:** Waters whose optical properties are significantly influenced by other constituents such as mineral particles, [CDOM](#cdom), or micro bubbles, whose concentrations do not co-variate with phytoplankton concentrations.

+### Eutrophication
+Eutrophication is a severe problem for inland waters.
+Shallow lakes are the most common lake type  in the world, according to @batina_review_2023.
+They are sensitive to eutrophication, have higher risk of water quality issues, and are more. receptive to acquiring huge amounts of nutrients due to strong water-sediment interaction, sedimentation, export and sedimentary exchanges.

+> nutrient availability (F y P).: > Algae activity and Algae bloom .: > decomposition > oxygen consumption.

+The increase of chlorophyll and algal biomass are symptomatic signs of eutrophication, included in the *Normative Definitions of Ecological Status Classes* [@soria-perpinya_validation_2021]
+Chlorophyll a is a proxy of phytoplankton biomass (term referring to all aquatic environmental vegetation organisms), which includes cyanobacteria: photosynthetic organism responsible for toxins that affects water consumption.
+Phycocianin is the blue-green pigment (PC) responsible for photosynthesis, which absorbs at 620 nm (It is said that S3 can be measured while in S2, no [@soria-perpinya_validation_2021].

 ### Remote Sensing

 Water transparency is a key variable because the amount of light penetrating throughout the water column restricts the rate at which benthic algae, phytoplankton and macrophytes can assimilate energy for photosynthesis.